 Mercantile launched the graduate programme in 2015, when the first recipient started her studies at the University of Johannesburg.
 The bursary includes tuition and residence fees, textbooks and a laptop computer.
-She has a mentor at Mercantile and Deloitte and will also do vacation work at both companies.
-Once she completes her degree and postgraduate diploma in accounting, she will start her three-year trainee accountant contract at Deloitte and, after qualifying as a chartered accountant; will join Mercantile on a two-year contract.
+An additional student joined the programme in 2016.
+The students have mentors at Mercantile and Deloitte and will also do vacation work at both companies.
+Once they complete their degrees and postgraduate diplomas in accounting, they will start their three-year trainee accountant contracts at Deloitte and, after qualifying as chartered accountants; will join Mercantile on a two-year contract.